- Can I have both eyes treated at the same time?

 - What kind of financial arrangements can I make?

 You can pay your bill with cash, check, credit card, or through payroll deduction if you are a U-M employee.
-There is a discount for U-M employees as well as those with U-M Premier Care insurance.
+There is a discount for U-M employees.
 Other options include setting up a flexible spending account or obtaining financing through our partner, the University of Michigan Credit Union.